-AGILE / SCRUM is a project management methodology for any bespoke project.
+AGILE / SCRUM project management is a essential for any larger bespoke project.

-Let's compare the fundamentals of the two competing methodologies:
+Let's compare the fundamentals of these two competing development methodologies:

-- It pins a proposal around a list of assumptions but expects a concrete outcome
+- This approach builds a price around assumptions and unknowns but expects a concrete outcome for a set price.

-- Smaller projects may have success under Waterfall, but increasingly large bespoke projects attract an increasing failure rate.
+- Smaller projects with fixed, defined or a well known set of requirements can have some success under Waterfall, but increasingly large bespoke projects attract an increasing failure rate.

-Some clients expect newly surfaced unknowns to be included as in scope.
-This usually ends in one of the following problematic outcomes:
+Some clients expect newly discovered unknowns to be included as in scope which ends in one of the following problematic outcomes:

 - a stalemate

 - a loss of overall quality of work (the supplier may try to take shortcuts to recover lost hours).

 - This approach is more congruent with longer term and bespoke projects, especially those projects which are inventing something new as no product exists that can be bought off the shelf.